SpotAlong/SpotAlong-Client/README.md

 #### and discover new music tastes and interests through SpotAlong - all without needing premium.

 <br/>This is the PyQt5 frontend for SpotAlong.
-Issues and pull requests are welcomed, but please note that most of the code was written 2+ years ago, when I had no clue about best practices with Python / PyQt5 and had mostly spaghetti code, and most of it is uncommented and relatively undocumented.
+Issues and pull requests are welcomed, but please note that most of the code was written 2+ years ago, when I had no clue about best practices with Python / PyQt5 and had mostly ~~spaghetti~~ horrendous code, and most of it is uncommented and relatively undocumented.

 # Roadmap